nylki/lindenmayer/README.md

 # Lindenmayer [![Build Status](https://travis-ci.org/nylki/lindenmayer.svg?branch=master)](https://travis-ci.org/nylki/lindenmayer)

 Lindenmayer is a [L-System](https://en.wikipedia.org/wiki/L-system) library using modern (ES6) JavaScript with focus on a concise syntax.
-The idea is to have a very powerful but simple base functionality, that can handle most use-cases by simply allowing anonymous functions as productions, which makes it very flexible in comparison to classic L-Systems.
+The idea is to have a powerful but simple base functionality, that can handle most use-cases by simply allowing anonymous functions as productions, which makes it very flexible in comparison to classic L-Systems.

 The library can also parse to some extent classic L-System syntax as defined in Aristid Lindenmayers original work *Algorithmic Beauty of Plants* from 1990.
 For example branches: `[]` or context sensitive productions: `<>`.
 Most stuff should work.
 I am currently working on parametric L-System support.